shengyanli1982/vowlink/README.md

 ## Introduction

-Introducing `VowLink` in a few words can be challenging.
-Even though I have finished the first version of `VowLink`, I still struggle to find the perfect way to describe it.

-In my development experience, I have often encountered the problem of code being too nested and logic becoming too complex.
-I wanted to find a solution that would allow me to avoid getting stuck in the middle of the code and simplify the logic.
-That's when I discovered the promise concept in ES6, which was a step in the right direction but not perfect.
-This inspired me to create something better.

-And thus, `VowLink` was born.
-It is a Golang project that draws inspiration from ES6 promises and provides a powerful tool for chaining function calls.
+Ever tried to explain quantum physics to your cat?
+Well, explaining `VowLink` might be just as challenging!
+Even after completing its first version, finding the perfect words to describe this elegant solution feels like trying to catch a laser pointer dot - always just out of reach.

+As a developer, I've frequently encountered the "callback pyramid of doom" - you know, that moment when your code starts looking like an ASCII art of the Egyptian pyramids.
+While ES6 Promises were a step in the right direction, I felt there was room for something even better in the Go ecosystem.
+Thus, `VowLink` was born - a Promise implementation that makes your Go code flow as smoothly as butter on a hot pancake.

 ## Advantages

--   Simple and easy to use
+-   Simple as pie (and just as delicious to use)
--   No third-party dependencies
+-   Zero dependencies (because sometimes less is more)
--   Supports various methods such as `then()`, `catch()`, `finally()`, `all()`, `race()`, `any()`, `allSettled()`
+-   Full Promise API support including `then()`, `catch()`, `finally()`, `all()`, `race()`, `any()`, and `allSettled()` (it's like having the whole Promise family reunion!)

 ## Installation